-Bruce, a member of the Palm Beach TPA’s Bicycle-Trailways-Pedestrian Advisory Committee, says he enjoys cycling because it gives him a sense of community.
+Bruce, a Palm Beach TPA’s Bicycle-Trailways-Pedestrian Advisory Committee member, says he enjoys cycling because it gives him a sense of community.

 “Back when I started cycling, some 20-25 years ago here, we were an oddity on the road.
 There were a lot of names called out to us along with the odd bottle or can thrown at us and the admonition that we’re going to get hit,” Bruce said.
 “It’s changed quite a bit along that line, but it’s been supplanted by distracted drivers.”

 Now, he prefers to ride in designated bike lanes for safety reasons but says they are in short supply in the area where he lives.
 Bruce enjoys riding in Delray Beach, where he says more bike lanes help him and his cycling group feel safer.

 The stretch of A1A from south of Grand Bay Court in Highland Beach to the south of Linton Boulevard in Delray Beach is included in the FDOT Work Program as a resurfacing project, scheduled for completion in the Fiscal Year 2024.
 Bruce says he hopes bicycle and pedestrian improvements are ultimately included too.

 “Practically speaking, in an area like this, I’d like to see 5-foot wide bike lanes, which is the minimum width, and a buffer,” he said.
 “Maybe a couple of feet with a lined area.
 That would give us a lot more confidence, put us more at ease riding, and would help direct the traffic better.”